How To Make A Hartmann Focus Mask for Seestar S50

 Seestar S50 Hartmann Mask

-If all went well you should have a Hartmann mask which fits snugly inside the Seestar S50 aperture.
+If all goes well, you should have a Hartmann mask that fits snugly inside the Seestar S50 aperture.

 How to Use a Hartmann Focus Mask on Seestar S50